 Without responsive design, it can be difficult for your users to find your website on search engines, read content, or navigate your website.

+This could be due to longer loading times, layout issues, low quality graphics, or even too-small text.
 If you’re on a desktop or laptop computer, try clicking and dragging the corner of this window to resize it.
 You’ll notice that rather than just making the content smaller, resizing the window causes the menu to change, the text to shift and resize, and the links on the right-hand side to move to the bottom of the page.